 What are Peptides?

-Peptides Merchant Account Service Options
+Merchant Account Options for Supplement Merchants

 - Card Issuer: On the consumer side, the card issuer maintains the relationship with the cardholder.
-The card issuing bank manages the customer’s account and provides account security to prevent fraud or other problems.
+The card issuing bank manages the customer’s account and provides security to prevent fraud or other problems.
 The card issuer receives merchant requests for payment authorizations and decides whether to approve or decline.
-The issuer also ensures that payments are sent to the merchant once the transaction has finalized.
+The issuer also ensures that payments are sent to the merchant once the transaction has been finalized.

 - Completed Application